xanderhendriks/rpi-embedded-target-action-runner/README.md

     ssh pi@nxs-<RPi identifier> -L 22:nxs-<RPi identifier>:22

-After starting the RPi for the first time it is good practice to run the update and upgrade commands to make sure that the latest (security) updates are installed for the OS:
+After starting the RPi for the first time it is good practice to run the update and upgrade commands to make sure that the latest (security) updates are installed for the OS.
+As the upgrade will take quite some time, for now we'll only run update:

-    sudo apt update ; sudo apt upgrade -y
+    sudo apt update

 Install openocd which is used for programming the NUCLEO board:

-    sudo apt install -y openocd=0.11.0~rc2-1 python3-venv python3-dev
+    sudo apt install -y --allow-downgrades openocd=0.11.0~rc2-1 python3-venv python3-dev

 NOTE that when `sudo apt upgrade` is run again that the openocd package will be upgraded to a later version which fails during flash write on the STM32 MCU.
-If this happens just run the above command again to downgrade the openocd to the 0.11.0~rc2-1 again.
+If this happens just run the above command again to downgrade the openocd to the 0.11.0~rc2-1 once more.

 In github go to the forked repository's **Settings -> Actions -> Runners** and press the **New self hosted runner**: